 This is what we’ll explore today.
-In today’s AvalonKing blog, we’ll explore the dos and don’ts on how to maintain a car wrap.
+In today’s AvalonKing blog, we’ll explore the ins and outs of maintaining a car wrap.
 The tips below are applicable to any vinyl material – but not exclusive to paint protection film or PPF.
 For PPF tips, contact your manufacturer or authorized installation center.

 Let’s kick the tires and light the fires Big Daddy!

 - How Long Does a Vinyl Wrap Last?

 - Tips for Caring for Your Car Wrap